 Chemical Name ROL (mg/kg)

 chlorpyrifos-methyl 5.0

-dichlorvos 0.01
+dichlorvos 0.01(LOR)

 fenitrothion 5.0

+malathion 4.0

 pirimiphos-methyl 5.0

 deltamethrin 1.0#

 methoprene 1.0

 piperonyl butoxide 10

 pyrethrins 1.5

 spinosad 1~

+carbaryl 2.5+

 methyl bromide 50

-phosphine 0.1
+phosphine 0.1 (LOR)

 sulfuryl fluoride 0.05

-ethyl formate ٨
+ethyl formate ^

-[#] As agreed by the Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.

-- ~ Various products registered in Australia refer to label. - Recorded separately as inorganic bromide and methyl bromide, arising from methyl bromide fumigation and natural occurrence. - ^ Permitted for use but no MRL required.
+- ~ Various products registered in Australia refer to label. - + Specific products only registered for use in Australia. - \ Recorded separately as inorganic bromide and methyl bromide, arising from methyl bromide fumigation and natural occurrence. - ^ Permitted for use but no MRL required.
 The Australian wheat milling industry has an agreed position that wheat is not to be treated with diatomaceous earth or any other inert silica dust.